-Dental implants and reconstruction at our practice are carried out by Mr Kaveh Shakib.
+Dental implants and reconstruction at our practice are carried out by Professor Kaveh Shakib.
 A leading maxillofacial consultant and oral surgeon, registered in that speciality by the General Dental Council (GDC).

 We believe the depth of understanding these skills bring is critical to high quality treatment, dentistry is about more than your teeth.

 Forming views based on wider opinion still makes sense for patients.
 Implants and associated treatment have grown in volume over recent years, attracting oversight from legislative and professional bodies.

 The Association of Consultants & Specialists In Restorative Dentistry state that remedial options today are of a multidisciplinary nature, making a consultant’s role essential.

 Parliament took a close look at implants in particular, through written evidence and debate.
 They were supported by the Royal College of Surgeons (RCS) Faculty of Dental Surgery and made key recommendations: